-- If your widowed parent is currently remarried, you need info for your parent + his/her spouse.
+- If your widowed parent is currently remarried, you need info for your parent and his or her spouse.

-If you think your circumstances warrant a what’s called a “dependency override,” where your parents’ financial info is not taken into account (meaning you would likely get more aid), you will also need to gather all documentation around your special circumstances (that is, any documentation that would support your claims).
+If you think your circumstances warrant what's called a "dependency override," in which your parents' financial info is not taken into account (meaning you'd likely get more aid), you'll also need to gather all documentation around your special circumstances (that is, any documentation that would support your claims):

 Step 4: Choose Your Submission Method

-- If you plan to submit online, apply for a FSA ID for you and your parents first!
-You need a FSA to sign the FAFSA electronically - it can take up to 3 days to get the ID via email, so build this into your timeline.
+- If you plan to submit online, apply for an FSA ID for you and your parents first!
+You need an FSA to be able to sign the FAFSA electronically.
+Be aware that it can take up to three days to get the ID via email, so build this waiting period into your timeline.

-- The electronic FAFSA tends to guide you through the application process faster, and can you notify you about certain errors.
+- The electronic FAFSA tends to guide you through the application process faster and can notify you of certain errors.

-- Electronic submission will get you faster “results” - you’ll receive your SAR, or Student Aid Report (document which tells you about your eligibility for federal student aid), in about 3 days.
+- Electronic submission will get you faster "results"—you'll get your SAR, or Student Aid Report (a document that tells you about your eligibility for federal student aid), in about three days.

 You can get a paper copy of the FAFSA at high school guidance offices, college financial aid offices, and many libraries.
 You can also download and print the application yourself here.

-Paper FAFSAs are a bit more cumbersome than the electronic version, take the longest to file (it can take weeks to get your SAR back), and lead applicants to make more mistakes, which will delay your application process.
-This is not a good option for you if you're tight on time.
+Paper FAFSAs are a bit more cumbersome than the electronic version: they take the longest time to file (it can take weeks to get your SAR back) and also tend to cause applicants to make more mistakes, which will ultimately delay the application process for you.
+As a result, paper filing your FAFSA won't be a good option if you're tight on time.

 Step 5: If Possible, Set a Time With Your Parents to Complete the FAFSA